 Missing Teeth in Lake Forest

 To schedule a consultation, contact us at (847) 234-0517.
-A 60045 cosmetic dentist, Dr. Fondriest proudly offers restorative dentistry services to patients from Lake Forest and the North Shore suburbs near Chicago.
+Cosmetic dentist, Dr. Fondriest proudly offers restorative dentistry services to patients from Lake Forest and the North Shore suburbs near Chicago.